 If you don’t track your monthly income and expenditure, you’re not alone – it is estimated that less than half of all working people in the Western world ever bother to budget.
 (Asia is a different case.)

-But if you’re currently living an expat and you’re in a position where you could potentially get ahead financially, it makes sense to set up a budget and track your finances in a methodical and disciplined manner.
+But if you’re currently living as an expat and you’re in a position where you could potentially get ahead financially, it makes sense to set up a budget and track your finances in a methodical and disciplined manner.

 “Ugh, budget,” I hear you say.